-NRS 207.200 is the Nevada statute that defines trespassing as going on another’s property without permission, or remaining on another’s property after being told to leave.
-This offense is a misdemeanor that carries a penalty of up to 6 months in jail and a fine of up to $1,000.00.
+Under NRS 207.200, Nevada law defines trespassing as entering someone else’s property without permission, or remaining on their property after being instructed to leave.
+Trespassing is a misdemeanor offense that carries a penalty of up to 6 months in jail and a fine of up to $1,000.00.

 Most Las Vegas trespass cases involve casino patrons who allegedly refuse the security officers’ orders to exit the premises.